zutherb/AppStash/README.md

 ## Contact

 If you have any questions or remarks, please don't hesitate to contact me.
+For feature requests or general feedback, you can also use the [issue tracker](https://github.com/zutherb/AppStash/issues)

 [Bernd Zuther](mailto:bernd.zuther@me.com)